sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 - ```sudo rm -rf /var/local/vora/scheduler```
 - ```sudo /sbin/shutdown now -r```

-Please contact us so we can find a fix for your setup.

 _I see an error message about a "`native-hadoop library`" and my query is failing_

 If you mean ```Unable to load native-hadoop library for your platform...using builtin-java classes where applicable``` your query